 Note: A normal startup will show through 1014 (and not show 1015 unless you close the software).
-Setting ClassWatch & WindowWatch in the INI file will identify if message loop is reached, and that the process is acting normally (outside of actual window display).
-When this setting is enabled, the results will be shown on the top lines of the screen.
+Setting ClassWatch & WindowWatch in the INI file will identify if message loop is

 As a separate reference, these details were asked by a customer doing custom integration work, and the following is a generalized flow of the startup & important events when the executable is started.